lumeland/lume.land/docs/getting-started/command-line.md

 ## Create a config file

-Lume don't need a config file to work, but is required to change the default behavior like adding plugins, ignore files, etc. The [config file](config-file.md) is very simple and you can create it by yourself, but for convenience you can use the following command.
+Lume don't need a config file to work, but it's useful to change the default behavior, adding plugins, ignore files, etc. The [config file](config-file.md) is very simple and you can create it by yourself, but for convenience you can use the following command.

 ```sh
 lume init